中断处理

 or Breakpoint exception

 .
-You can remember that we already set these interrupt gates in the previous part, so why do we need to setup it again?
+You can remember that we already set these interrupt gates in the previous , so why do we need to setup it again?
 We setup it again because when we initialized it before in the early_trap_init

 function, the Task State Segment